Hearing, speech, and language in survivors of severe perinatal asphyxia.

 Abstract

-Hearing, speech, and language were studied in 26 children who survived severe perinatal asphyxia.
-The results of hearing tests showed that most children had a favourable outcome.
+Hearing, speech and language were studied in 26 children who survived severe perinatal asphyxia.
+Hearing tests showed that most children had a favorable outcome.
 Only 1 child had sensorineural deafness.
-Hearing loss in 6 others was due to middle-ear disease which resolved after treatment, and on retesting was found to be normal.
-The study also showed that neither gentamicin treatment nor incubator noise seemed to affect hearing.
-The results of speech and language assessment were less encouraging and about one-third of the children without serious mental or physical handicap had deficits in speech and language.
-It is suggested that the quality of life in such children could be improved if these deficits were detected early and adequately treated.
+Hearing loss in 6 others was due to middle-ear disease which resolved after treatment and on retesting was normal.
+Neither gentamicin treatment nor incubator noise seemed to affect hearing.
+The results of speech and language assessment were less encouraging and about 1/3 of the children without serious mental or physical handicap had deficits in speech and language.
+The quality of life in such children probably could be improved if these deficits were detected early and adequately treated.